 - You want additional matching cabinetry—as long as you work with us for both your custom and refaced cabinets, we'll make sure everything is as you wish.

-- You want your cabinets to be taller—yep, we can do that too.
+- You want your cabinets to be taller—yep, change cabinet size, too.